gerin-puig/3D-Noise-FlowField/README.md

 # 3D-Noise-FlowField
- An audio visualizer created from an online tutorial.
+ An audio visualizer created from an online tutorial with my own additions and changes.

 ## Instructions
 - Use your own music but has to be a .wav